crwhite21/acr-app-service/README.md

     ![Wait](images/docker-push-wait.png)

-1. Deploy the image to Azure App Service.
+1. Now that your container is in your Azure Container Registry you can easily deploy the image to Azure App Service.
+This creates a [Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/) that pulls your custom image from your registry and deploys it.
+Open the context menu on your container and click `Deploy Image to Azure App Service`.

     ![Deploy](images/deploy-image.png)